Managing Persuasion Robustly: The Optimality of Quota Rules: Binary Actions

-In general it is hard to have a closed form solution for the optimal quota rule even with the nice characterization of the worst-case signal structure.
-To have more insights on what determines the optimal quota rule, we perform two comparative analysis with respect to the prior $\rho$, which is only relevant model primitives.
-Note that $\rho$ is a joint representation of the receiver's utility function and the common prior about the state, so one can have different interpretations.
+In general, it is hard to have a closed-form solution for the optimal quota rule even with a complete characterization of the worst-case information structure given above.
+However, we can offer information on what determines the optimal quota rule by deriving two comparative statics results with respect to the prior $\rho$.
+Note that $\rho$ is a joint representation of the receiver's utility function and the common prior about the state, so different interpretations can be given.

-Our first result shows that the optimal quota on one action is increasing if the random reward of that action increases in the first-order stochastic order.
-This is intuitive since the receiver will always become more favorable to the action with higher rewards even with uncertainty over the primitives. \begin{proposition}[First Order Stochastic Dominance] \,\\ When $\gamma=1/2$, the optimal quota under $\prior$ is weakly lower than the optimal quota under~$\hat{\prior}$ if $\hat{\prior}$ first order stochastically dominates $\prior$. \end{proposition} We believe the quantifier $\gamma=1/2$ is not necessary but the formal proof is currently missing.
-In addition, we show that the optimal quota also exhibits responsiveness to changes in second-order stochastic dominance.
+Our first result shows that the optimal quota for one action is increasing if the random reward of that action increases in the first-order stochastic order.
+This is intuitive since the receiver will always become more favorable to the action with higher rewards, even with uncertainty over the primitives. \begin{proposition}[First-Order Stochastic Dominance] \,\\ When $\gamma=1/2$, the optimal quota under $\prior$ is weakly lower than the optimal quota under~$\hat{\prior}$ if $\hat{\prior}$ first-order stochastically dominates $\prior$. \end{proposition} In addition, we show that the optimal quota also exhibits responsiveness to changes in second-order stochastic dominance.
 To present the result, let us first introduce the following notion. \begin{definition}[Mean-Preserving Spread] \,\\ A distribution $\prior$ is a mean-preserving spread of $\prior'$ in $\states_i$ for $i\in\{0,1\}$ if $\prior(z)=\prior'(z)$ for any $z\subseteq\states_{1-i}$ and $\prior$ is a mean-preserving spread of $\prior'$. \end{definition}